jayshiro/payslip-calculator/README.md

 ##### Assumptions
 1. Pay periods are always monthly.
 There are no computations behind them, and they will always equal to the payment start date.
-2. Maximum income an employee can have is 999,999.Payslip Calculator
+2. Maximum income an employee can have is 999,999.